winkeung/C-Concepts/C_Concepts_Part1.md

 2. Treating the memory location(the address) of data as a kind of data (pointer).
 3. Applying  rule no.1 or 2 to also the new data types (arrays, structures, unions and pointers) just created.

 Because of rule no.3 (which can be applied repeatedly on new data type just created), things can be made really complicated.
-And the counter-intuitive way C declare this things make it confusing for beginners (e.g. <pre>char **var[12][3]</pre> -- it will be shown how to decode things like this later)
+And the counter-intuitive way C declare this things make it confusing for beginners (e.g. <code>char **var[12][3]</code> -- it will be shown how to decode things like this later)

 In other words, all data type in C is of the form: